notdodo/github-actions/README.md

 ## Available Workflows

+- `notdodo/github-actions/.github/workflows/docker-build-and-push.yml`: Builds a Dockerfile and upload the image to a registry and also performs a scan using [Trivy](https://trivy.dev/latest/)
 - `notdodo/github-actions/.github/workflows/gitleaks.yml`: Uses [Gitleaks](https://gitleaks.io/index.html) to scan the code for secrets
 - `notdodo/github-actions/.github/workflows/go-ci.yml`: Used for Golang CI linting and testing
 - `notdodo/github-actions/.github/workflows/go-security-scan.yml`: Used for Golang CI security scanning with Sarif support